abhn/kunalmhatre.github.io/about.md

 I like visiting seashore in the evenings.
 I love spending time in the nature and I also like to stare at the night sky, looking for stars.
 Sounds dramatic, but true.
 </p>

-## Books that I recommend
+## Books that I recommend (non-technical)

 - **How to Win Friends and Influence People** by *Dale Carnegie* -- A pure gem.
 If you find difficult to deal with people, make this your first choice.
-- **The Power of your Subconscious Mind** *by Joseph Murphy* -- A book which teaches you on how you can make best out of your subconscious mind.
-It's truly great.
-- **Zero to One** *by Peter Thiel and Blake Masters* -- This book contains quality notes on how to build a successful startup.
-Do read it if you like startup culture.
+It is a bible for true leaders.
+- **Man's Search for Meaning** by *Viktor Frankl* -- Ever wondered what is the meaning of Life? - This book will help you understand it.
+A great book on psychology.

-## Email address
+## My email address

 <p>contact@kunalmhatre.com</p>